uriel1998/agaetr/README.md

 * TODO - to make twitter thing not have API keys in open
 * TODO - work with less standardized RSS, duh.
 * TODO - Have the tags from shaarli be used for content warning text
+* TODO - Actually get the FB and G+ posting working automatically
+* TODO - test the sending

 # Requirements